A NSW Government website

 Who is eligible to apply for funding?

-• an ‘entity incorporated under the Corporations Act 2001 (Cth)’; or
+• an entity incorporated under the Corporations Act 2001 (Cth), or

-• a state-owned corporation or subsidiary of an Australian state or territory owned corporation
+• a state-owned corporation or subsidiary of an Australian state or territory-owned corporation

 I am a local council or visitor economy business in regional NSW, how can I be involved in round 3?

+Yes.
 Local councils and visitor economy businesses in regional NSW are encouraged to register their interest in hosting EV chargers at their site.

 If a site host has registered their interest and wishes to make changes or remove a site from the list, they can email [email protected] with this request.